 Research shows that activity-based interactions engage the minds of people with dementia.

-“Every activity stimulates the brain and helps slow down the advance of dementia,” says Kerianne Lawson, LCSW, MSG, director of lifespan services for BCHD, “so we want to provide meaningful, joyful activity for as long as possible.”
+“Every activity stimulates the brain and helps slow down the advance of dementia,” says Kerianne Lawson, LCSW, MSG, Chief Programs Officer for BCHD, “so we want to provide meaningful, joyful activity for as long as possible.”

 As dementia progresses, people often lose initiative and begin to give up on activities where they once had vibrant interests.
 Brain Buddies seeks to reverse that by keeping those interests alive as long as possible.
 For example, one BCHD client was a painter, but had let it slip out of her life.
 So now her Brain Buddy paints with her.
 Another Brain Buddy engages with a former hairdresser by reviewing pictures of hairstyles from decades ago and current times.